minqiaowang/on-premise-adg/set-primary-standby/set-primary-standby.md

 # Set connectivity between on-premise host and cloud host

-In a Data Guard configuration, information is transmitted in both directions between primary and standby databases.
+In a Data Guard configuration, information is transmitted in both directions between the primary and standby databases.
 This requires basic configuration, network tuning and opening of ports at both primary and standby databases.

 ##Lab Prerequisites